-The Agreement was opposed by farmers during their protests over the winter of 31 2023-2024 for fear of unfair competition from unmanageable flows of imports.
-32 Despite words of comfort from the political parties in power ahead of the 33 34 European election and the recommendations of the recent Strategic Dialogue on the Future of EU Agriculture calling for a "stronger alignment of imports with 35 36 EU food and farming standards" and a fundamental rethinking of agriculture's 37 place in EU trade agreements, the EU-Mercosur Agreement has not been adapted accordingly.
-EU farmers will be exposed to competition from agri-food products 38 39 that do not comply with higher EU sanitary and phytosanitary standards and use 40 toxic chemicals (fungicides, herbicides, insecticides) banned in the EU.
-Like 41 farmers' organisations, we consider that the proposal floated by the Commission 42 to create a new fund to compensate European farmers for any negative impact of 43 the EU-Mercosur agreement is an acknowledgement that the Agreement will indeed 44 harm farmers.
-Rather than tackling root causes, the Commission only suggests 45 that EU taxpayers foot the bill for the benefit of export sectors.
+The Agreement was opposed by farmers during their protests over the winter of 2023-2024 for fear of unfair competition from unmanageable flows of imports.
+Despite words of comfort from the political parties in power ahead of the European election and the recommendations of the recent Strategic Dialogue on the Future of EU Agriculture calling for a "stronger alignment of imports with EU food and farming standards" and a fundamental rethinking of agriculture's place in EU trade agreements, the EU-Mercosur Agreement has not been adapted accordingly.
+EU farmers will be exposed to competition from agri-food products that do not comply with higher EU sanitary and phytosanitary, as well as minimum social, standards and use of toxic chemicals (fungicides, herbicides, insecticides) banned in the EU.
+Adequate controls must be in place to protect the health of the consumers.
+Like farmers' organisations, we consider that the proposal floated by the Commission to create a new fund to compensate European farmers for any negative impact of the EU-Mercosur agreement is an acknowledgement that the Agreement will indeed harm farmers.

+Rather than tackling root causes, the Commission only suggests that EU taxpayers foot the bill for the benefit of export sectors.
+Such an approach is fueling farmer's protest and subsequently the far-right in many Member States.

-Since the pandemic and Russia's illegal war of aggression against Ukraine, the 46 risks of disruption to EU supply chains have become evident, including the EU's 47 48 growing demand for strategic and critical raw materials.
-Most of the world's energy transition mineral projects are located either on or near Indigenous 49 peoples' or peasant lands posing serious risks for human rights-compatible 50 51 permitting, consultation, and consent.
+Since the pandemic and Russia's illegal war of aggression against Ukraine, the risks of disruption to EU supply chains have become evident, including the EU's growing demand for strategic and critical raw materials.
+Most of the world's energy transition mineral projects are located either on or near Indigenous peoples' or peasant lands posing serious risks for human rights-compatible permitting, consultation, and consent.
 Mercosur countries have huge reserves of lithium, copper and other minerals.
-But the Agreement does not refer to the UN 52 principle of free, prior and informed consent, or to the UN Declaration on the 53 54 Rights of Peasants, or to the United Nations Declaration on the Rights of Indigenous Peoples.
-Growing trade in raw materials seriously risks increasing 55 56 human rights violations, environmental degradation, including water scarcity and 57 pollution, and public health issues.
-Deforestation, which could rise by as much 58 as 25 per cent due to the Agreement, brings the same concerns.
+But the Agreement does not refer to the UN principle of free, prior and informed consent, or to the UN Declaration on the Rights of Peasants, or to the United Nations Declaration on the Rights of Indigenous Peoples.
+Growing trade in raw materials seriously risks increasing human rights violations, environmental degradation, including water scarcity and pollution, and public health issues.
+Deforestation, which could rise by as much as 25 per cent due to the Agreement, brings the same concerns.
+The Mercosur agreement must include the protection and preservation of the rainforest and protection of the indigenous people.